sciZer0/7/v/README.md

 Each code which becomes known must be free.<br>

-Summarizing above, when people create something digitizable which becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.
+Summarizing above, when someone creates something digitizable which becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

 And, people and businesses will never stop creating new digitizable things because there is a strong first mover advantage.